alorman/WLED-working-fork/usermods/ASL_v2/readme.md

 ## How it renders

-Every *Plot Refresh Interval* the usermod computes a per-line "meaning frame" (one byte per LED: track / train / station).
-The five registered effects ("ASL Red Line" … "ASL Yellow Line") paint that frame on every strip refresh, resolving actual colors from the segment's color slots at draw time:
+Every *Plot Refresh Interval* the usermod computes a per-line scenery frame (one byte per LED: track / station) and reconciles the train data into a sprite list: each train glides from where it is currently rendered to the fractional LED position of its latest data point over one plot interval, easing out of and into stops (smoothstep).
+The five registered effects ("ASL Red Line" … "ASL Yellow Line") paint scenery + sprites on every strip refresh, resolving actual colors from the segment's color slots at draw time:

 | Segment color slot | Meaning |
 |---|---|